 Our presentation of the equations of covariant relativistic hydrodynamics suggests an interesting connection of fluid dynamics and topological string theory.
-Recall that the $A$-model \cite{Witten:1991zz} describes a simplified version of string theory based on a sigma model with symplectic target space ${\CalP}^{2m}$, whose path integral localizes onto the finite dimensional moduli space of pseudoholomorphic maps of the worldsheet Riemann surface to the target space.
+Recall that the $A$-model \cite{Witten:1991zz} describes a simplified version of string theory based on a sigma model with symplectic target space ${\CalP}^{2m}$, whose path integral localizes onto the finite-dimensional moduli space of pseudoholomorphic maps of the worldsheet Riemann surface to the target space.
 The mathematical counterpart of this theory is provided by the theory of Gromov-Witten classes.
 The open string version of this theory involves the maps of Riemann surfaces with boundaries, conditioned on the boundaries landing on some Lagrangian submanifolds $L_1, \ldots, L_k \subset {\CalP}^{2m}$ -- the $D$-branes of topological string theory.
 The mathematical counterpart of this theory is theory of Fukaya categories.

-It was discovered some time ago, that for special ${\CalP}^{2m}$ the category of $D$-branes must be enhanced by the inclusion of additional branes, associated to coisotropic submanifolds \cite{Kapustin:2001ij}.
-These additional branes play an important role in the modern approaches to quantization, geometric Langlands program, and the analytic continuation of path integrals.
-Upon string duality, one of such branes becomes the brane of opers, which plays an important role in Liouville theory, as reviewed in the section \ref{sec:BPSCFT}
+It was discovered some time ago that for special ${\CalP}^{2m}$ the category of $D$-branes must be enhanced by the inclusion of additional branes, associated to coisotropic submanifolds \cite{Kapustin:2001ij}.
+These additional branes play an important role in the modern approaches to quantization, the geometric Langlands program, and the analytic continuation of path integrals.
+Upon string duality, one of such branes becomes the brane of opers, which plays an important role in Liouville theory, as reviewed in Section \ref{sec:BPSCFT}.

-The intersections of coisotropic and Lagrangian branes provide the low-energy approximations to the open string ground states describing the morphisms in Fukaya category.
+The intersections of coisotropic and Lagrangian branes provide the low-energy approximations to the open string ground states describing the morphisms in the Fukaya category.
 These intersections, in general, receive worldsheet instanton corrections.

-In our story, the symplectic manifold ${\CalP}^{2m}$ in question is the infinite dimensional symplectic vector space ${\mathscr{P}}_{M^4}$ associated to the four dimensional spacetime $M^4$.
-Unfortunately for the comparison to \cite{Kapustin:2001ij} ${\mathscr{P}}_{M^4}$ doesn't seem to have a natural complex structure.
+In our story, the symplectic manifold ${\CalP}^{2m}$ in question is the infinite dimensional symplectic vector space ${\mathscr{P}}_{M^4}$ associated with the four-dimensional spacetime $M^4$.
+Unfortunately for the comparison to \cite{Kapustin:2001ij} ${\mathscr{P}}_{M^4}$ does not seem to have a natural complex structure.
 The Hodge star $\star$ squares to $-1$ for Lorentzian metric when acting on ${\Omega}^{0 \oplus 4}$, but then it squares to $+1$ on ${\Omega}^{1 \oplus 3}$.
-For Riemannian metric on $M^4$ these signs are reversed.
+For a Riemannian metric on $M^4$ these signs are reversed.

 Fortunately, there is another topological string theory, the so-called $C$-model \cite{Baulieu:2001fi}, based on the AKSZ Poisson-sigma model \cite{Alexandrov:1995kv} (see also \cite{Schaller:1994es}), which was used by M.~Kontsevich in his deformation quantization program \cite{Kontsevich:1997vb, Cattaneo:1999fm, Cattaneo:2001ys}.
 The $C$-model is based on a sigma model on a real Poisson manifold.
 Remarkably, it has an open string version with coisotropic submanifolds as $D$-branes \cite{Cattaneo:2003dp}.
 We are therefore in the right context.